Table of Contents [TOC]

 How Much Does the Average SSL Certificate Cost?

 An SSL certificate costs around $60 a year, although prices might vary considerably.
 To give you an idea, it can cost anything from $5 and a staggering $1,000 each year, depending on the security requirements of your website.
-Good research is needed to get your hands on a low priced or cheap SSL for website security.
+Good research is needed to get your hands on low-priced or cheap SSL for website security.

 Additional steps to take to secure SEO rankings